How to Ensure UAE Corporate Tax Compliance? Legal Blueprint

 Failure to register for Corporate Tax on time AED 10,000 Moderate

-Failure to file tax return by due date AED 500/month (first 12 months); AED 1,000/month thereafter Moderate
+Failure to file tax return by due date AED 500/month (first 12 months); AED 1,000/month after Moderate

-Failure to facilitate FTA audit / obstruction AED 20,000 High
+Obstructing or failing to facilitate an FTA audit AED 20,000 High

-Late payment of CT liability 2% of unpaid tax + 4% per month thereafter High
+Late payment of CT liability 2% of unpaid tax + 4% per month High

 Wilful tax evasion Criminal prosecution + fines up to 5× the tax evaded Critical

-• Audited financial statements and trial balance for each tax period.
+• Audited financial statements and trial balance for every tax period.

 • Board resolutions, shareholder agreements, and corporate governance records.